eric141822/rust-book-projects/README.md

 # Rust Book Practices

-A collection of practice done according to The Rust Programming Language book.
+A collection of practice done according to The Rust Programming Language book by Steve Klabnik and Carol Nichols.

 ## Hello Cargo